 Introduction

 Wheat (Triticum aestivum L.) is one of the most important staple food crops of the world and is rightly known as the “King of Cereals” due to its wide adaptability under diverse agro-climatic and soil conditions, its vast acreage, and its vital role in global food security (Kumar et al., 2023).
 It belongs to the family Poaceae and has historically been regarded as a symbol of the Green Revolution, contributing significantly to self-sufficiency in food production (Alam, 2013).
 Wheat is not only a dietary staple but also forms the base of several processed food items such as bread, noodles, cakes, pastries, and baby food products (Bhayal, Kewat, et al., 2022).
-Nutritionally, wheat is rich in carbohydrates (78%) and provides proteins (14%), fats (2%), minerals (2.5%), along with essential vitamins such as thiamine, and minerals including zinc, iron, selenium, and magnesium, making it an indispensable part of human diet Iqbal et al., (2022) Globally, wheat production during 2024-25 is estimated at record 799.9 Million metric tons (USDA, 2025).
+Nutritionally, wheat is rich in carbohydrates (78%) and provides proteins (14%), fats (2%), minerals (2.5%), along with essential vitamins such as thiamine, and minerals including zinc, iron, selenium, and magnesium, making it an indispensable part of human diet Iqbal et al., (2022).
+Globally, wheat production during 2024-25 is estimated at record 799.9 Million metric tons (USDA, 2025).
 In India, Wheat production during 2023-24 is estimated at record 1132.92 LMT (lakh metric ton).
-It is higher by 27.38 LMT than previous year’s wheat production of 1105.54 LMT (Welfare et al., 2024) India ranks second among wheat-producing nations, accounting for about 13% of the global wheat production in 2022 (FAO, 2023).
+It is higher by 27.38 LMT than previous year’s wheat production of 1105.54 LMT (Welfare et al., 2024).
+India ranks second among wheat-producing nations, accounting for about 13% of the global wheat production in 2022 (FAO, 2023).
 Within India, Uttar Pradesh is the leading wheat-growing state with about 35.34 Million ton production of wheat.(GOI, 2024)